-The problem was, or at least the main problem was – I had used so many todo apps, from Android to iOS, but mainly iOS.
 Yet I had no todo app that I liked, or that I used daily, but I really needed one.

 Before I began writing this blog post.
 I decided to check out one of the older apps I had used a lot, but had stopped using – Holy guacamole Batman!

 My inbox was bursting with over 150+ not-done things still to-do!